 In contemporary society, Ibogaine is used as a powerful healing treatment for addiction.
 However, this hasn’t always been the case.
 Before it was banned in the 1960s due to the intense psychedelic properties it contains, Ibogaine, and the Iboga plant, had much more exotic roots founded in an ancient spiritual culture.

 The roots of Ibogaine trace all the way back to Africa where the naturally occurring psychoactive substance has been used for thousands of years.
-It is especially sacred to the Bwiti tribe of Cameroon and the Gabon region where they use the substance as a natural healer and in rites of passage ceremonies.
-Ibogaine is used ceremonially to assist in profound spiritual growth and deep introspection.
+It is especially sacred to the Bwiti religion of Cameroon and the Gabon region where they use the raw Iboga as a natural healer and in rites of passage ceremonies.
+Iboga is used ceremonially to assist in profound spiritual growth and deep introspection.

 It is said that it was the pigmies that first discovered the psychedelic properties of the Tabernanthe Iboga shrub.
-It is the roots or the Iboga plant that contain the psychoactive alkaloids, including ibogaine which it is known for.
-When the pigmies came across the root and realized what it did to their minds, they in turn passed the knowledge to others.
+It is here, in the roots of this sacred Iboga plant, that the psychoactive alkaloids, including Ibogaine which it is known for, can be found.
+When the pigmies came across the root and realized the profound effect it had on the mind, they in turn passed the knowledge to others.

-For the Bwiti, who supposedly learned of these powers from the pigmies, the psychoactive properties of iboga are the backbone of their culture.
-The entire religion of the Bwiti is centered around their spiritual and traditional use of iboga.
+For the Bwiti, who supposedly learned of these powers from the pigmies, the psychoactive properties of Iboga are the backbone of their religion and culture.
+The entire religion of the Bwiti is centered around their spiritual and traditional use of the Iboga root bark.
 They have used it for centuries and still use it to this day to contact spirits, aid in profound spiritual transformation, and heal sick members of the tribe.

 The Early Days of Ibogaine in Modern Society

-In 1901 ibogaine was first extracted from the Tabernanthe Iboga root and research of the substance began to make its way into scientific literature.
-These early studies of this compound paved the way for it to become one of the most popular drugs of the early 20th century.
+In 1901 Ibogaine was first extracted from the Tabernanthe Iboga root and research of the substance began to make its way into scientific literature.
+These early studies of this compound paved the way for it to become one of the most impactful drugs of the early 20th century.

 It was first used in France where it became a popular mental and physical stimulant that went by the name Lambarene, with each pill containing approximately 5-8 milligrams of Ibogaine.
-This pill, prescribed for general fatigue, depression, rehabilitation, and infectious disease, became most popular among olympic athletes until 1967 when it was removed from the market because of Ibogaine regulations.
+This pill, prescribed for general fatigue, depression, rehabilitation, and infectious disease, became most popular among olympic athletes as a stimulant.

 The Accidental Discovery as an Addiction Treatment

-In 1962 Howard Lostof was a heroin addict looking for a different high.
-Seeking a more psychedelic experience he got his hands on some Ibogaine and found that, when the drug wore off, he had no cravings for heroin both on a physical and psychological level.
-After trying it on a few of his heroin addicted friends, and having similar results, Lostof decided to make Ibogaine and addiction his life’s work.
+In 1962 a young heroin addict named Howard Lostof was looking for any psychedelic substances he could find.
+Eventually, he got his hands on some Ibogaine and found that, when the drug wore off, he had no withdrawal symptoms from not taking heroin.
+After testing this on a few of his heroin addicted friends, and having similar results, Lostof decided to make studying Ibogaine and the effects it had on addiction his life’s work.

 The Ban of Ibogaine and other Psychedelic Substances